 - UNHCR had a data-base for all of people of concern and follows a vulnerability assessment framework to identify eligible beneficiaries, in addition to post distribution monitoring, to measure impact and improve implementation.

 - UNHCR has a 70-year track record in assisting refugees in need throughout the world.

-- UNHCR publishes regular reports to showcase impact of funds received on the lives of the most vulnerable refugee families.
+- UNHCR publishes global reports to showcase impact of funds received on the lives of the most vulnerable refugee families.
 You can read them below:

 The Zakat fund is an effective way to help refugees

 - Through the Refugee Zakat Fund, your support for refugees facing hardship is felt immediately by those most in need in the form of cash and in-kind assistance.